 Focusing development where it is best suited, and protecting greenspaces where merited (ahem, Sandy Lake!) makes for an efficient and attractive city.

 Making the Connection

-The whole sweep of forests and waterways at Sandy Lake provide an essential area for habitat connectivity and animal movement at the neck of the Chebucto Peninsula.
+The whole suite of forests and waterways in the Sandy Lake - Sackville River area provide an essential habitat connectivity at the neck of the Chebucto Peninsula.
 The area has at least 3 important wildlife corridors, both east and west of Sandy and Marsh lakes.
 These “pinch points” are the few remaining areas for connecting wildlife from the Chebucto Peninsula lands to the mainland – a priority of the Halifax Green Network Plan.

 Take it Outside